PaintingWithCode/til/src/posts/an-empty-string-is-falsy-in-javascript/an-empty-string-is-falsy-in-javascript.md

 ---
+nanoid: qRRqPxxD
 title: An empty string is falsy in JavaScript
 date: '2023-06-06'
 topic: javascript
 isPublished: true
 ---

 Instead of using `aString.length > 0` to verify if a string has a valid value, you can use the string as the conditional itself.